fossabot/anDiary/README.md

-> This project is currently under pre-alpha development stage.
+> This project is currently in development stage.
 If you have any ideas, join our [Discord][discord] and discuss with us.

 <p align="center">
 <a href="#"><img src="images/logo.png" alt="logo" /></a>